A necklift is a surgical procedure to improve the visible signs of ageing in the neck and jawline.

 - Allergic or hypersensitive reaction to the antiseptic, dressings or medications

-- A blood clot that requires immediate drainage in the operating theatre may occur beneath the incision site and the neck skin flaps
+- A blood clot which requires immediate drainage in the operating theatre may occur beneath the incision site and the neck skin flaps

 - Bruising, pain and swelling may occur around the incision site

 - Slow healing may occur, which is typically associated with diabetes or smoking

 - Wound edges may separate

 - Immediately following your surgery you may experience short-term nausea and vomiting due to the anaesthesia

 - You may develop keloid or hypertrophic scars which are raised and thickened scars.
 This type of scarring may be unsightly, annoying and itchy.
 They are not threatening to your health and rare if you have no family history of the condition.